 Historically, the water levels in rock dump piezometers and newer monitoring wells show little fluctuation in the fall and winter months, with a temporary rise in response to the spring snowmelt or summer rain events.
 The extent that water levels rise each year depends on the fluctuation in snowpack and summer precipitation and the location of the piezometers within the rock dumps.
-Historical piezometers were installed to monitor water levels in the deeper portions of the IRD that correspond to the former drainages that run along the original valley bottoms.
-The IRD is separated into bench levels corresponding to ground surface elevation.
-Water levels within the rock dump are presented in Table 2.
-Figures 7 through 9 show the historical variation of water levels at each location, and Figure 3 depicts the IRD well and piezometer locations.
+Historical piezometers were installed to monitor water levels in the deeper portions of the IRD and TCRD that correspond to the former drainages that run along the original valley bottoms.
+The IRD and TCRD are separated into bench levels corresponding to ground surface elevation.
+The TCRD was regraded in 1994 and approved in TR #1.
+It has one piezometer at an elevation of 10,375 feet.
+Water levels within the rock dumps are presented in Table 2.
+Figures 7 through 9 show the historical variation of water levels at each location, and Figure 3 depicts the IRD and TCRD well and piezometer locations.